Offshoring and outsourcing are often mistaken for each other. However, these terms have distinct meanings and are not always interchangeable.

 Offshoring, particularly when referring to outsourced jobs, has faced criticism.
 Offshore companies encounter reputational risks stemming from the perception that they are relocating "American jobs" abroad.
 As McKinsey found, the economics of offshoring are not straightforward.
 There are additional risks associated with offshoring:

 While the benefits of outsourcing and offshoring overlap, they don't share the same risks.
-Outsourcing in the U.S. doesn't risk alienating consumers over lost jobs or risk political, social, or economic unrest.
+Outsourcing in the U.S. doesn't risk alienating consumers due to lost jobs or causing political, social, or economic unrest.

 The COVID pandemic and the shift to entirely or mostly remote work have blurred the distinctions between outsourcing, offshoring, and directly hiring full-time employees.
 When everyone works remotely, does it really matter if employees are down the street or on the other side of the world?
 In an increasingly digital economy, many services can be provided online and from anywhere.